People Crave Realness

 Our parents are nearly always the root of our issues – even when they did their best – but especially when they did their worst.

-When I’m working with people to help them find the root of an issue, I often have to explain that our parents mess us up.
+When I’m working with women to find the root of an issue, I often have to explain that our parents do mess us up- whether purposely or accidentally.

 Some people get that intrinsically.
 Their dads were always yelling, or drinking or absent.
 Their moms were controlling or manipulative or critical.
 It’s obvious that these things would have an effect on us and how we see ourselves - and the world.